kubernetes-sigs/kubespray/docs/proxy.md

 pods will restart) when adding or removing workers.
 To override this behaviour by only including control plane nodes in the no_proxy variable, set:
 `no_proxy_exclude_workers: true`

+## Forward proxy to docker

+By default, the `http_proxy` and `no_proxy` settings will be forwarded to the docker engine.
+Sometimes you might use a proxy for binary file downloads while using a container registry mirror for image downloads.
+If the proxy server cannot access the self-hosted registry, set:
+`docker_forward_proxy: false`